 - As much as possible, stay in central accommodation.
 Central accommodations are safer, more reliable, and you’ll have to do less walking at night to reach them.
 Check out some options with their updated prices here.

-- Be aware of the slightly-unsafe areas we’ve listed earlier in the article.
+- Be aware of the slightly-unsafe areas I’ve listed earlier in the article.
 And try to avoid them as much as possible, especially at night.

 - Be aware of any suspicious packages.
 And if you see any, be sure to report them to the nearest authority figure.
 Terrorism in Edinburgh is a very real – though very unlikely – threat.